MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/connect-to-local-web-services.md

 However, additional work is necessary for an application running in the iOS simulator or Android emulator to consume a local web service that is exposed over HTTPS.
 For this scenario, the process is as follows:

 1. Create a self-signed development certificate on your machine.
 For more information, see [Create a development certificate](#create-a-development-certificate).
-1. Configure your project to use the managed `HttpClient` network stack for your debug build.
+1. Configure your project to use the appropriate `HttpClient` network stack for your debug build.
 For more information, see [Configure your project](#configure-your-project).
 1. Specify the address of your local machine.
 For more information, see [Specify the local machine address](#specify-the-local-machine-address).
 1. Bypass the local development certificate security check.
 For more information, see [Bypass the certificate security check](#bypass-the-certificate-security-check).